Evaluation of machine-learning models to measure individualized treatment effects from randomized clinical trial data with time-to-event outcomes: Material and Methods

 with $a$ the shape parameter and $b$ the scale parameter.
 For all scenarios, we generate exponential survival times (corresponding to a shape parameter $a=1$) with a time-constant baseline hazard rate.
 Using the inverse of the cumulative risk function for a Weibull distribution, we compute the theoretical survival probabilities (see details in Supplemental material):

-A cohort of size $n$ individuals ($n \in \{2,000 ; 20,000\}$) is generated for each set, split into $50\%$ for the training set and $50\%$ for the test set.
-We generate independent censoring, and consider two censoring rates: a moderate censoring rate of $20\%$ and a large censoring rate of $50\%$. $q=20$ variables are generated for each set.
-Among $q$, only $p=10$ biomarkers are really prognostic.
+A cohort of $n$ individuals ($n \in \{2,000; 20,000\}$) is generated for each set, split into a $50\%$ training set and a $50\%$ test set.
+We generate independent censoring, and consider two censoring rates: a moderate censoring rate of $20\%$ and a high censoring rate of $50\%$. $q=20$ variables are generated for each set.
+Among the $q$ biomarkers, only $p=10$ are truly prognostic.
 For each scenario, $100$ replications are performed.

-In the second data generation process, nonlinear interactions are simulated based on a Friedman's random function generator \citep{Friedman2001} in an accelerated failure time (AFT) model.
-Friedman's random function generator allows us to generate random functions with second-order interactions between the survival data and the explanatory variables and strong nonlinear effects.
-It is based on an AFT model, that assumes that the relationship between the logarithm of survival time $T$ and the variables is linear.
+In the second data generation process, nonlinear interactions are simulated using Friedman's random function generator \citep{Friedman2001} within an accelerated failure time (AFT) model.
+Friedman's random function generator enables us to generate random functions with second-order interactions between the survival data and the explanatory variables, as well as strong nonlinear effects.
+It is based on an AFT model that assumes a linear relationship between the logarithm of survival time $T$ and the variables.
 The random function generator is defined as:

 A vector of variables $X = (X_{1},...,X_{20})$ is generated with $X \sim \mathcal{N}(0,I)$. $m(X)$ is defined by Friedman's random function generator:

 $\{a_{l}\}_{1}^{10}$ are randomly generated from a uniform distribution ($a_{l} \sim\mathcal{U}_{[-1,1]}$). $R_{l}$ is a random subset of the input vector $X$ of size $n_l=5$, implying high-order interaction effects.
 With Friedman's function generator, the input variables are associated with the survival time at different levels: